-The term Orientalism has been commonly described as the Occidental West’s long time attempt to depict the Middle East.
-Fantasy-driven concepts and themes, often idealized or romanticized, provided for a continuous melding of these cultures, producing imagery that continues to affect our perception today.
-Reaching far beyond the borders of the United States and the Middle East, my art assesses the modern, the mystic, and the visceral reality of a “Neo-Orientalist™.”
+The term “Orientalism” has commonly been portrayed as the Occidental/ West’s preoccupation depicting The Orient within the confines of idealized or romanticized fantasy-driven concepts and themes.
+Seemingly overlooked is that this centuries old engagement, has indirectly provided for a continuous melding of these cultures, producing imagery that continues to effect one’s perception in ways not purely uncomplimentary.
+Reaching beyond the borders of the West and The Orient, this artwork assesses the modern, mystic, and visceral reality of a Neo-Orientalist™.

 The delineations between the East and West have become increasingly blurred, exemplified by the exportation and interpretation of each respective society.
 By reexamining classical Orientalism’s formalistically pejorative unilateral connotations via Neo-Orientalism’s™ bilateral exchange, this artistic work explores the enthralling intersection of the evolution of these cultures and their affect on contemporary perceptions of identity.